 We’ve divided it into these clickable sections, so you can just click the section you are interested in right here ⏹➡️⤵️

-How to Monetize Your Website and Earn Money
+How to Monetize a Website or Blog and Earn Money

 1. Become an Affiliate Marketer